LLNL/zfp/docs/source/installation.rst

 Installation
 ============

-|zfp| consists of three distinct parts: a compression library written in C,
+|zfp| consists of four distinct parts: a compression library written in C,
-a set of C++ header files that implement compressed arrays and corresponding C wrappers, and a set of C and C++ examples.
+a set of C++ header files that implement compressed arrays and corresponding C wrappers, optional Python and Fortran bindings, and a set of C and C++ examples and utilities.
 The main compression codec is written in C and should conform to both the ISO C89 and C99 standards.
 The C++ array classes are implemented entirely in header files and can be included as is, but since they call the compression library, applications must link with |libzfp|.

-On Linux, macOS, and MinGW, |zfp| is easiest compiled using gcc and gmake.
-`CMake <https://cmake.org>`_ support is also available, e.g., for Windows builds.
-See below for instructions on GNU and CMake builds.
+|zfp| is preferably built using `CMake <https://cmake.org>`_, although the
+core library can also be built using GNU make on Linux, macOS, and MinGW.
 |zfp| has successfully been built and tested using these compilers:

 * gcc versions 4.4.7, 4.7.3, 4.8.5, 4.9.4, 5.5.0, 6.1.0, 6.4.0, 7.1.0, 7.3.0, 8.1.0